jarod-f/arduino-clock/README.md

 This project has two components, the hardware and the software.

 ## Hardware
-For hardware, the three shift registers are daisychained together.
+For hardware, the three shift registers are daisy-chained together.
 This minimizes the connections to the Arduino.

 The shift register outputs are connected to the displays.
 This is how the displays know which numbers to show.